Affiliate links on Android Authority may earn us a commission. Learn more.

 How to disable Bixby on the Samsung Galaxy S10

 Before you start, make sure your Galaxy S10 is signed up to your Samsung account.
-After that’s done, here how to disable Bixby Home:
+After that’s done, here is how to disable Bixby Home:

 - Slide over to the right screen, where the Bixby Home screen is located.
 You should see a slider on the top right corner with a blue indicator.

 - Press on that slide to turn it off, and the Bixby Home screen should gray out, indicating your success.

 How to disable Bixby (kind of) on the Samsung Galaxy S10

 Now you can change the settings on the Bixby hardware button on the left side of the Galaxy S10 to make it harder to activate Bixby accidentally.